stanton26/AppDefense/labs/horizon-lab.md

 ## Create your Golden Master Image

 With Horizon 7.6 we do have the option to also do Instant Clones.
-Therefore we prepared
+For this lab we prepared two Golden Master Images.
+The first one is for Full Clones, the second one is for Instant Clones.
+You can decide to either go for Full clones or use Instant Clones.
+We suggest to do instant clones cause it is much faster to rollout this desktops.

 1. Click on **Menu**
 2. Click on **Content Library**